montyaggie/tamufeed.js/README.md

 ### Easy Integration

-To integrate this software onto a web page (the old synchronous way), you basically need to add four things in your HTML.
+To integrate this JS library onto a web page (the old synchronous way), you basically need to add four things in your HTML.
 Let the demo `synchronous.html` be your guide.